-Strategy EC6: Retain and Invest in Key Industrial Lands
+Strategy EC6 | Retain and Invest in Key Industrial Lands

 This strategy focuses on industrial lands in order support and grow production, advanced manufacturing, distribution, and related businesses and middle-wage jobs.
 Priority Production Areas (PPAs) served as a basis for identifying the region's industrial land assets.
-Industrial zoning is maintained in the PPAs that intersect with the Growth Geographies through the
+Industrial zoning is maintained in the PPAs that intersect with the Growth Geographies through the allowed building types in the land use model.
+The zoning was modified to allow industrial use without competition from multifamily use.
+Development capacity in these PPAs was also increased to a maximum Floor Area Ratio (FAR) of 2 in this schema to accommodate new industrial development.

-In addition, a subsidy of \$4 billion was applied to allocate funding to jurisdictions with PPAs that are within the Urban Growth Boundaries, which excluded Suisun City's PPA.
+In addition, a subsidy of \$4 billion was applied to allocate funding to jurisdictions with PPAs that are within the Urban Growth Boundaries.
 The funding is used to subsidize industrial development projects and to promote employment growth, especially in places with otherwise limited forecasted growth.
 To accomplish this, staff first looked at the BAUS2 model run results without integrating the industrial development subsidy and grouped the jurisdictions with PPAs into two categories based on their allocation of jobs in the manufacturing and wholesale sector as well as the transportation and utilities sector.
 The first group is jurisdictions with job growth in the these two sectors of over 800 jobs.
-These jurisdictions receive 15% of the total amount of subsidy, divided equally, and include Benicia, Fremont, Hayward, Livermore, Morgan Hill, Pacifica, San Jose, and Vacaville.
+These jurisdictions receive 15% of the total amount of subsidy, divided equally, and include Benicia, Fremont, Hayward, Livermore, Morgan Hill, Pacifica, San José, and Vacaville.
 The second group received the remaining 85%, divided equally, and includes American Canyon, Antioch, Concord, Cotati, Dixon, Fairfield, Milpitas, Oakland, Oakley, Pittsburg, Rio Vista, San Francisco, San Leandro, unincorporated Contra Costa County, Union City, and Vallejo.